ezpizee/WordPressConnector/README.md

 INTRODUCTION
 ------------

-Ezpizee WordPress Connector intends to be used for integrating Ezpizee, SaaS based e-commerce platform, with WordPress, providing a fast and full access to all administration links.
+Ezpizee Connector intends to be used for integrating Ezpizee, SaaS based e-commerce platform, with WordPress, providing a fast and full access to all administration links.

  * For a full description of the module, visit the project page: